lukasbals/scrumboard/README.md

 yarn install
 ```

-Setup the environment variales by copying the `.env.example` file:
+Setup the environment variales for dev by copying the `.env.example` file:

 ```bash
 cp .env.example .env.local